just-kile/drby.io/frontend/README.md

 ## Development server

+1. Run `npm install`.
-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+2. Run `npm start` for a development server.
+3. Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding